 As strong solvents, both paint thinners and turpentine can be highly toxic.
 Being exposed to high levels of these solvents for a long time may affect your health.
 This is why it’s important that you always work in a well-ventilated area when using any kind of solvent.

-Pure mineral spirits and blended mineral spirits have the same safety rating, but the benzene in blended mineral spirits can cause drowsiness when inhaled.
+Pure mineral spirits and blended mineral spirits have the same safety rating, but benzene in blended mineral spirits can cause drowsiness when inhaled.
 Safety masks are highly recommended when working with paint thinners, especially blended mineral spirits.

 Although turpentine used to be used in medicinal treatments, and it is indeed less toxic than mineral spirits, it is still not as “safe” as you might expect.
 There are harmful elements found in certain pine species, which can cause allergic reactions and skin irritations when you touch them.